 - You are guaranteed a bed only if you pay the pre-payment by the established deadline and continue to meet housing eligibility requirements for the following academic year.

-- You are emailed your housing selection timeslot at the close of Step 1.
+- You will be emailed your Housing Selection Timeslot at the close of Step 1.

 Step 2: Creation of Roommate Groups (Optional)

-The second step of the housing selection process is optional, but recommended.
-This optional opportunity allows you to select housing with preferred roommates, regardless of assigned timeslots.
+The second step of the Housing Selection Process is optional, but recommended.
+This optional opportunity allows you to select your housing with preferred roommates, regardless of assigned timeslots.
 Participation in roommate groups does not guarantee that you will live with preferred roommates or in your preferred location.
-Select your roommates for the following academic year.
+Roommate selection is only for the following academic year.

 - Review specific dates for Step 2.